 The program gives participants the opportunity for professional growth and a chance to engage in learning and sharing information with American and European counterparts.

 Program participants selected through an open competition are usually mid- to high-level professionals from both public and private sectors.
 Training can be defined as a structured experience to promote sustainable performance improvement through acquiring new, predetermined knowledge, skills, and cooperation opportunities.

-The PtP project focuses on capacity development of local institutions to strengthen their ability to cope with changing economic and political structures, to promote democratic governance, to invigorate civil society and create an environment of social empowerment for Ukrainians where they can meaningfully contribute to decisions that affect their lives.
+In 2016-17 the PtP project themes focuse on capacity development of local institutions to strengthen their ability to cope with changing economic and political structures, to promote democratic governance, to invigorate civil society and create an environment of social empowerment for Ukrainians where they can meaningfully contribute to decisions that affect their lives.

 - The project aims to support the exchange of professional experience, to give participants an opportunity to observe American and European business and other professionals in the work-place, and to develop community and private partnerships in Ukraine.

 - Starting in 2005, USAID/Ukraine implemented its participant training efforts through the Community Connections (CC) Program, a public diplomacy program that funded short-term trainings in the United States for entrepreneurs, local government officials, legal professionals, non-governmental organization leaders and other professionals.